patrykstruzek/UE5_2D3DGAME/README.md

 Create project in UE5 and replace Content folder in your project files.
 That should works.

-Here is a video from this game:
+Here is a videos of this game:

 [Video](https://youtu.be/LcPMTqAbuvw)